adi-dee/scroll-tell/README.md

 ## Javascript

-This exercise is intended to allow you to focus on storytelling but you will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
+This exercise is intended to allow you to focus on multimedia storytelling and some simple scrolling interactions.
+You will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
 I recommend you use the Example 2 or 3, which have better functionality to handle resizing of the window - handleResize()

 Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file: